CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-1--Types-and-Functions.lagda.md

 ```

 In fact, we have secretly written a couple of functions that give
 another function as output already.
+For example, the `→` operator on
-Agda reads the type of `constℕ`
+types associates to the right, so Agda actually reads the above type
-above as
+of `constℕ`{.Agda} as

 ```
 constℕ' : ℕ → (ℕ → ℕ)
 constℕ' a b = a
 ```

 How do we make sense of this?
-The functions `constℕ`{.Agda} and
+The definitions of the functions
-`constℕ'`{.Agda} are literally identical to Agda, but the way we have
+`constℕ`{.Agda} and `constℕ'`{.Agda} are literally identical to Agda,
-written them suggests two different ways we can think of functions of
+but the way we have written them suggests two different ways we can
-multiple arguments:
+think of functions of multiple arguments:

 * The function `constℕ`{.Agda} is a function of two variables `a` and `b`,
   yielding first.